varsey/contacts-importer/README.md

 Sample file to try:
  1) sample_files/sample-1.csv - normal file for default upload
- 2) sample_files/sample-2.csv - file for upload with Date of Birth in 1st column and Name in 2nd. use selectors and "save settings" (select "2" for  Name and "1" for Date of Birth) button before upload
+ 2) sample_files/sample-2.csv - file for upload with Date of Birth in 1st column and Name in 2nd.
+    Use selectors (select "2" for  Name and "1" for Date of Birth) and hit "save settings"  button before upload
  3) sample_files/sample-3.csv - special characters in name and empty fields in file, see summary for errors

 Click "Clear records" to empty database and then "Run import in background" button for scheduling import from file every 30 secs

-Run command (in separate console, activate venv if needed) - do nothing and in 30 secs data is gonna be imported from sample_files/sample-1.csv
+Run command (in separate console, activate venv if needed) - do nothing and in 30 secs data is gonna be imported from sample_files/sample-1.csv, just refresh page to see

     python manage.py process_tasks